ftavilla/refacto-test-ts-react/EXPLAINATION.md

 Now the component DomainFilter does not need to pass props to each Filters.
 We can now simplify it.
 I am going just going to clean the code in this last step.

+# Conclusion
+I tried to keep it simple and avoid doing complicated stuff.
+I took the input and output and unit test it.
+Once I have done that I tried to seperate concerns, split in multiple reusable components and relocate the logic where it should be.

+Now developpers can use all these component everywhere they want.
+They just need to be in the react redux provider.

+If tommorow the team wants to get rid of the redux store and manage states differently, they just have to delete the containers and use each component.